CanCLID/Jyutsoeng/README.md

 # Keyboard Layout
 The keyboard layout for Jyutsoeng can be found at https://upload.wikimedia.org/wikipedia/commons/a/a8/Jyutsoeng.gif.
 Where:
-- Red: Group 1 rhymes and onsets (rhymes on the 1st line, onsets on the 2nd)
+- Red: Group 1 finals and initials (finals on the 1st line, initials on the 2nd)
-- Blue: Group 2 rhymes and onsets (rhymes on the 3rd line, onsets on the 4th)
+- Blue: Group 2 finals and initials (finals on the 3rd line, initials on the 4th)
 - Black: Original key label

 # Looks too complicated?
 Try it out and you'll find that it's easy to learn, and don't forget to leave your comments.